 One-stiped monograptids appeared at the beginning of the Silurian and evolved rapidly into many coiled, curved and straight species, with elongate, hooked or lobed thecae.
 Spirograptus turriculatus, Rastrites and Monograptus lobiferus are from the Silurian (Llandovery).

 Graptolites through time

 Graptolites in Britain

-On death graptolites fell to the sea floor, became entombed into the sea floor muds and, if conditions were right, preserved as fossils for us to find today.
-They are found only in Palaeozoic rocks such as those in Scotland, Wales and north-western England.
-The oldest dendroids occur in Middle Cambrian rocks, but they can be found in rocks as young as the Carboniferous.
+Graptolites are found only in Palaeozoic rocks such as those in Scotland, Wales and north-western England.
+The oldest dendroids occur in middle Cambrian rocks, but they can be found in rocks as young as the Carboniferous.
 Planktonic graptolites are particularly common in Ordovician and Silurian shales and mudstones.

-Graptolites are thought to have been hermaphroditic — with both male and female sexual organs.
+Graptolites are thought to have been hermaphroditic, with both male and female sexual organs on one single zooid.
 To avoid self-fertilisation, or inbreeding, zooids could have had the potential to be temporarily male, female or neuter.
 Zooids maturing at the near end of a colony might initially have been males whilst those occupying the larger, distal thecae may have manifested the female phase.
 But nobody knows for sure!

 3D fossil models

 Wilkinson, I P, Rigby, S, and Zalasiewicz, J A. 2001.
 Graptolites: fossil focus.
-Nottingham, British Geological Survey.
+(Nottingham, UK: British Geological Survey.)